-The Magnetic Resonance Imaging Technology (MRI) program is a post-associate degree two-semester certificate program offered by Galveston College either on-campus or online.
+The Magnetic Resonance Imaging Technology (MRI) program is a post-associate degree three-semester certificate program offered by Galveston College either on-campus or online.
 This program is designed for the cross-trained professional: the Radiographer, Nuclear Medicine technologist, the Ultrasound, and Radiation Therapy technologists.
-Upon completion of the 25-credit-hour program, the student will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) MRI registry exam.
-This program is also valid as CE credit and once students pass the ARRT MRI registry exam, they earn 24 CEs.
+Upon completion of the 31-credit-hour program and completion of all the clinical requisites as mandated by ARRT, the student will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) MRI registry exam.
+Once students pass the ARRT MRI registry exam, they earn 24 CEs.